fer77/OSSU-CS-Curriculum/learn-you-haskell/notes.md

     (<*>) :: f (a -> b) -> f a -> f b -- <*> is left-associative
 ```

-If you know that a type constructor is part of the `Applicative` typeclass, it's also in `Functor`, so we can use `fmap` on it.
+If you know that a type constructor is part of the `Applicative` typeclass, it's also a `Functor`, so we can use `fmap` on it.

+`ZipList`